 7.5.5.3.
 Expanded resources

-This term can be applied to a reference property in order to specify that the default behavior for the service is to expand the related resource or collection of resources in responses.
+This term can be applied to a reference property in order to specify that the default behavior for the service is to expand the related resource or Resource Collection in responses.

 '''

 <Annotation Term="OData.AutoExpand"/>

 '''